 Error correcting codes are essential to computing and all sorts of communications.
 At first they seem a bit like magic.
 How can you possibly not only detect an error but correct it as well?
 How do they work?
 In fact it turns out to be very easy to understand the deeper principles.

 The detection and correction of errors is a fundamental application of coding theory.
 Without modern error correcting codes the audio CD would never have worked.
-It would have so many clicks, pops and missing bits due to the inevitable errors in reading the disc that you just wouldn't listen to it.
-Servers often make use of ECC memory modules - and ECC stands for Error Correcting Code.
-Photos sent back from space craft wouldn't be valuable without error correcting codes.
-Secure data storage wouldn't be secure without the use of ECC.
+It would have had so many clicks, pops and missing bits due to the inevitable errors in reading the disc, that you just wouldn't have been able to listen to it.
+Photos sent back from space craft wouldn't be viable without error correcting codes.
+Servers often make use of ECC memory modules where ECC stands for Error Correcting Code and secure data storage wouldn't be secure without the use of ECC.
 Finally the much-loved QR Code has four possible levels of error correction with the highest level allowing up to 30% of the code to be damaged:

 This QR code can still be read - its a link to Wikipedia - due to error correcting Reed Solomon codes.